Monte Carlo inference for semiparametric Bayesian regression: Theory

 \section{Theory}

-An important advantage of our modeling and algorithmic framework is that it enables direct asymptotic analysis.
+An advantage of our modeling and algorithmic framework is that it enables direct asymptotic analysis.
 We consider generic models for $P_X$ and $P_Y$ within model \eqref{trans}--\eqref{mod} and show that our joint posterior for $(g, \theta)$ under Algorithm~\ref{alg:joint} is consistent under conditions on $P_Y$, $P_X$, and $P_{Z\mid \theta, X}$.
+Here, $P_{Z\mid \theta, X}$ is permitted to be more general than \eqref{mod}, but we require finite-dimensional parameters (e.g., Sections~\ref{sec-sblm}~and~\ref{sec-sbqr}); modifications for Gaussian processes (Section~\ref{sec-sbgp}) are in the supplementary material.
 Importantly, these results verify the asymptotic validity of (i) the surrogate likelihood, (ii) the approximation \eqref{Fzx}, and (iii) the location-scale robustness adjustment (Section~\ref{sec-approx}).

 Let $\M(\Y)$ denote the space of monotone increasing functions mapping $ \Y$ to $\R$ and let $\mathcal{T}$ be the topology of pointwise convergence.
 Let $F_{X,0}$ and $F_{Y,0}$ denote the true distribution functions of $X$ and $Y$, respectively.
 Finally, let $\tilde g$ be the restriction of $g$ to $\tilde \Y = \{y \in \Y: 0 < F_{Y,0}(y) < 1\}$ and $\tilde g_0$ defined similarly for the true transformation $g_0$.